don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

     SELECT * FROM mqtt_message;

 ![screenshot psql select after insert more records](img/select-2.png)

+Try in insert some records on your own.
+Then select to view the records.

 Now that you have learned to insert data into the database manually, we want to automatically insert every MQTT message into the table.
 There is a Node.js program running on the server the that subscribes to all MQTT topics and inserts the data into the `mqtt_messages` table in the `itp` database.